mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 _Written throughout September and October, 2024_

+I've recently been chatting with several friends who've told me about problems with overthinking.
+They feel confident and bold in their best moments, but report feeling unsure and tentative more than they'd like.
+Worrying is a common complaint.

-I've recently become friends with several men who struggle to feel bold.
-I've wrestled with issues for a lot of my life, so I empathize.
-I won't claim to have "solved" confidence, as I think it's a spectrum that one gets better at.
-But I do believe I've worked on the issue for long enough, and made enough personal headway, that I have something to contribute: a theory for what causes unconfidence, and a potential solution.
+My life has been a long journey of battling against self-doubt, worrying, and lack of confidence.
+I won't claim to have "solved" the issue - I believe it's a skill that one is constantly practicing and refining.
+But I do believe I've worked on the issue for long enough, and made enough personal headway, to have something to contribute.

+Namely, a theory for why men get into this state, and tactics for how to get them out of it.

-From here on, I'm going to address you under the assumption that you're a heterosexual male wrestling with unconfidence.
-I do this because I am this, and so I'm writing to who I know.
+From here on, I'm going to address you under the assumption that you're a heterosexual male wrestling with overthinking and cautiousness.
+I do this because this is my experience, so I'm writing to whom I know.

 Please remember that this is just my theorizing, offered in the hopes that it's useful to you.
 I am not a therapist and this isn't a substitute for therapy (which I highly recommend).

-Confidence & You
+Overthinking & You
 ----------------
-First, what exactly _is_ confidence?
+First, what exactly _is_ overthinking?

-For someone who doesn't feel confident, I know confidence might seem like a magical gift bestowed on others...  but not you.
-Confident men seem to have superhuman powers: seeming fearlessness, decisiveness, a decidedness of purpose, and a noted lack of fretting over past decisions.
+For someone who doesn't feel free to be bold, I know boldness might seem like a magical gift bestowed on others...  but not you.
+Bold men seem to have superhuman powers: seeming fearlessness, decisiveness, a decidedness of purpose, and a noted lack of fretting over past decisions.

 If you're like me, you might have felt that these men are the "winners" in the competition that is masculinity in today's world.
 "Why," you might wonder, "was I denied the gift?"

-But a confident man can't know the future any more than you can.
-Rather, **the confident man believes that whatever happens will be okay**.
+The bold man can't know the future any more than you can.
+Instead, the secret to his boldness is **he believes that whatever happens will be okay**.

+In short, his relationship to the volatility of the future is, "This is fine."

-He believes this because he has experiences telling him it will be so, and therefore it only makes sense to him to be bold.
+The bold man does not arrive at this belief through arbitrary decision, however.
+He believes it because his past experiences with volatility have been fine - perhaps even positive.
+It only makes sense to him to embrace volatility.

 This "makes sense" aspect is important.